h5py/h5py/docs/high/dataset.rst

             >>> out.dtype
             dtype('int16')

-        This is typically faster than reading the data and then converting it with NumPy:
+        This can be faster than reading the data and then converting it with NumPy:

             >>> out = dset[:500].astype('int16')  # slower